mech/Notes/HR/jobline.md

 * Knowledge adjacency - you know what I do, I know what you do.
 * Move to managing boundaries vs tasks!
 Don't tell people what to do, tell them the boundaries and the whole system views.
 * If I tell you how to do it, the brain cannot scale.

+> She's not sure she totally understands what she's getting into, and at this point, has spent so much brain energy on this step that she's just going to bail on this sign-up flow.

 ## Data